rescript-association/genType/README.md

 ### Work in progress, only for early adopters.
 It is possible that the workflow will change in future.

-Typed wrappers for using ReasonReact components from javascript are generated when the annotation `[@genFLow] let make ...` is added to the component definition.
+Typed wrappers for using ReasonReact components from javascript are generated when the annotation `[@genType] let make ...` is added to the component definition.

 [Here is a video illustrating the conversion of a ReasonReact component.](https://youtu.be/k9QYjq0c8rA) [![IMAGE ALT TEXT HERE](assets/genFlowInAction.png)](https://youtu.be/k9QYjq0c8rA)

-When a `[@genFlow]` annotation is added to some declaration in e.g. `Module.re`, a file with typed bindings is generated (`Module.re.js` for Flow, `Module.tsx` for TypeScript).
+When a `[@genType]` annotation is added to some declaration in e.g. `Module.re`, a file with typed bindings is generated (`Module.re.js` for Flow, `Module.tsx` for TypeScript).
 The annotation can be added to both value and type declarations.

 [Here is a video showing the generation of .re.js files.](https://youtu.be/0YLXGBiB9dY) [![IMAGE ALT TEXT HERE](assets/genFlow.png)](https://youtu.be/0YLXGBiB9dY)

-When a `[@genFlow]` annotation is added to an external `ReasonReact.reactclass` binding and to the `make` function that calls `ReasonReact.wrapJsForReason` with it, a function `checkJsWrapperType` is generated to catch type errors in wrapping the JS component.
+When a `[@genType]` annotation is added to an external `ReasonReact.reactclass` binding and to the `make` function that calls `ReasonReact.wrapJsForReason` with it, a function `checkJsWrapperType` is generated to catch type errors in wrapping the JS component.

 [Here is a video showing how to safely wrap JS components for use from Reason.](https://youtu.be/UKACByHmuQE) [![IMAGE ALT TEXT HERE](assets/genFlowWrapJsComponent.png)](https://youtu.be/UKACByHmuQE)